ljdnielsen/pigeon_conservation/docs/notes/species_tree.md

     ~~~

 3. **Maximum Parsimony Tree with PAUP:**
     We created a maximum parsimony tree using the 'branch and bound' algorithm (bandb) as previously.
-We agaon set Ectopistes migratorius (NC_042502.1) as the outgroup.
+We again set Ectopistes migratorius (NC_042502.1) as the outgroup.
 The process was executed in PAUP with the following commands:

     ~~~
     paup> execute data/processed/cytb.nexus